ruggeri/tech-notes/databases/multiversion-concurrency-control.md

     * Again, set the commit bit to false until you commit.
 * If writing but RT<TXID and TXID<WT:
     * That means your write is going is supposed to be forgotten.
-    * If the commit bit is set, then you can just continue.
+    * If the commit bit is set, then you can just continue and not write.
     * Otherwise, you have to wait.
 You don't know whether the write already in place will actually be committed.
         * If the in-place write gets aborted, your write should be